Smart Borrowing - Strategies for Managing Student Loans Effectively:

 Ask the bank for a grace period or some time off.

-Defaulting will damage your credit score and make it difficult to obtain any type of loan in the future.
+Defaulting will damage your credit score and make it difficult to obtain

 8. Alternative Options: